State of Illinois v. Alice Wynekoop: Tuesday, February 20

-Jurors were again interviewed on Tuesday, February 20, and by adjournment in the afternoon, eight jurors were sworn in and two more had tentative approval by both teams.
+Jurors were again interviewed on Tuesday, February 20.
+By adjournment in the afternoon, eight jurors were sworn in and two more had tentative approval by both teams.
 All jurors had agreed to inflict the death penalty if evidence warranted.
 The judge dismissed any candidates who had discussed the case with their wives.

 Wednesday, February 21

 On Wednesday, February 21, Wynekoop was feeling "terrible" as the morning session began.
-"I'm not as strong as I thought I was," she said, relieved, also, that Thursday was Washington's birthday, and therefore, a holiday.
+"I'm not as strong as I thought I was," she said, relieved, also, that Thursday was Washington's Birthday, and therefore a holiday.
 The last of the jurors were sworn in by 11:00 a.m.
 Opening statements were delivered.
-The prosecuting attorney was more reserved and brief than at the first trial-- "no violent gesturing, no shouting of words—just a quiet monotone."
+The prosecuting attorney was more reserved and brief than at the first trial: "no violent gesturing, no shouting of words — just a quiet monotone."
 The defense was wordier and more "vehement," taking twice as long as the first.

-Following opening statements there was only one witness, Officer Arthur March, as State attorneys took "every precaution to see that Dr. Alice Wynekoop does not collapse again before her second trial for the 'operating room murder' is over."
+Following opening statements there was only one witness, Officer Arthur March, as the state's attorneys were taking "every precaution to see that Dr. Alice Wynekoop does not collapse again before her second trial for the 'operating room murder' is over."
 As March took the stand, the operating table was wheeled in, along with all the bloody evidence, which March used to recreate the murder scene, just as he had in the first trial.
-As March testified Wynekoop "bit her lips, swallowed hard, and lifted a shaking water glass to her lips."
+During March's testimony Wynekoop "bit her lips, swallowed hard, and lifted a shaking water glass to her lips."

 Friday, February 23

-The Friday session began with the completion of the March's testimony.
+The Friday session began with the completion of March's testimony.
 Officer Kelly followed, testifying as he had in the first trial.
-Next, with his testimony, Burdine Gardner, Rheta's father, testified that Wynekoop controlled her daughter-in-law in matters of communication and insurance.
-In cross-examination of Gardner, the defense team challenged the prosecution position that Rheta was mentally ill and a previously unheard rationale that "Rheta, in a supposed insane spite against her Wynekoop 'in-laws,' had arranged to chloroform and shoot herself on the doctor's operating table—all to embarrass her mother-in-law."
+Next Rheta's father, Burdine Gardner, testified that Wynekoop had controlled her daughter-in-law in matters of communication and insurance.
+In cross-examination of Gardner, the defense team challenged the prosecution position that Rheta was mentally ill and presented a novel theory that "Rheta, in a supposed insane spite against her Wynekoop 'in-laws,' had arranged to chloroform and shoot herself on the doctor's operating table — all to embarrass her mother-in-law."
 In her testimony, Enid Hennessey testified that she saw the coat Wynekoop customarily wore draped over a chair near Rheta, calling into question Wynekoop's alibi of window shopping at the time of Rheta's death.
-With respect to the gun shot, she demonstrated the location of the bullet wound by "holding her arm around behind her as though pointing a gun."
+With respect to the gunshot, she demonstrated the location of the bullet wound by "holding her arm around behind her as though pointing a gun."
 She was reprimanded by the judge repeatedly for her obvious efforts to help the defense.